genemine/IsoResolve/README.md

 IsoResove is implemented in Python.
 It is tested on both MacOS and Linux operating system.
 They are freely available for non-commercial use.<br>

 ## 4. Usage
-We provide two demo scripts to show how to run IsoResolve.
+We provide two demo scripts to show how to run IsoResolve.<br>

 4.1 To test IsoResolve by cross validation, run the following command from command line:
 ```bash
 python run_isoresolve_cv.py